jpugacolin/PID-Control-/README.md

-# PID-Control-
+# sBalancingRobot
-This will outline the program code for the control system used in the self balancing robot project
+This will outline the program code for the sBalancing Robot for term project ME106.